conduktor/conduktor-docs/docs/platform/reference/resource-reference/console.md

 - `spec.displayName` is Mandatory
 - `spec.description`, `spec.url` and `spec.partner` are **optional** context informations.
-- `spec.cluster` must be a valid Console cluster technical id **with the Provider** configured as `Gateway`.
+- `spec.cluster` must be a valid Console cluster technical id with the **Provider configured as** `Gateway`.
 - `spec.authenticationMode.type` must be one of [`PLAIN`, `OAUTHBEARER`, `MTLS`]
-  - **When `spec.authenticationMode.type` is `PLAIN`**
+  - When `spec.authenticationMode.type` is `PLAIN`
-    - `spec.authenticationMode.serviceAccount` must be a Local Gateway Service Account.
-It doesn't need to exist before creating the Partner Zone.
-The local service account will be created automatically.
+    - `spec.authenticationMode.serviceAccount` will be **created automatically by the Gateway**, it doesn't need to exist before creating the Partner Zone.
+This is Local Gateway Service Account.
-  - **When `spec.authenticationMode.type` is `OAUTHBEARER`**
+  - When `spec.authenticationMode.type` is `OAUTHBEARER`
-    - `spec.authenticationMode.serviceAccount` needs to match the "sub" OAuth claim.
+    - `spec.authenticationMode.serviceAccount` needs to **match the "sub"** (subject) claim present **in the OAuth token**.
+This is an External Gateway Service Account.
-  - **When `spec.authenticationMode.type` is `MTLS`**
+  - When `spec.authenticationMode.type` is `MTLS`
-    - `spec.authenticationMode.serviceAccount` must be an External Gateway Service Account.
-It doesn't need to exist before creating the Partner Zone.
-The external service account will be created automatically.
+    - `spec.authenticationMode.serviceAccount` will be **created automatically by the Gateway**, it doesn't need to exist before creating the Partner Zone.
+This is an External Gateway Service Account.
-    - The customer will need to register and provide SSL certificates to the Console and the Gateway.
-The `CN` in the certificates will need to match the name of the external service account provided during the Partner Zone creation process.
+    - You still need to **create the certificate and share this with the partner**, a certificate where the `CN` matches the name of this service account.
 - `topics[].name` is the name of the topic as it should appear to your partner.
 This can be different from `backingTopic`.
 - `topics[].backingTopic` is the internal name of the topic that you want to share with your partner.
 - `topics[].permission` must be set to either `READ` or `WRITE` (which additionally grants `READ`).